stefanodellosa-personal/WADAS/README.md

 The intent is to produce a proof of concept (POC) of a detection and warning system for wildife with the aim of preventing wild animals to perish in car or train accidents.
 Morover, the project will start to set requirements and implementation basys for system interaction and adoption as final product (e.g. mobile App, integration with maps, backend, etc.).

 The project is to be intended as a non-profitable and open-source one.
-This to facilitate contribution and reusage to anyone that may want to help, improve and implement same technology all over the word.
+This to facilitate contribution and reusage to anyone that may want to help, improve and implement same technology all over the world.

 The project might leverage AI and other (open source or free to use) technologies.

 The SLO association works, toghether with national and regional parks in Abruzzo region (Italy) to preserve local wildlife, and in particular the save the Marsican bear from extinction.

-Evolution of this technology will aim to detect and idenify the Marsican brown bear among wildife, to enable ad-hoc monitoring and notifications for the authorities which works everyday to protect this species.
+Evolution of this technology will aim to detect and idenify the Marsican brown bear among wildife, to enable ad-hoc monitoring and notifications for the authorities which works everyday to protect this (and many other) species.

 See the project [Wiki](https://github.com/stefanodellosa-personal/WADAS/wiki) for more details.